Storage Tool

 How much usable space does RAID 5 give you?

 RAID 5 gives you (N − 1) × drive size of usable storage, where N is the number of drives.
 For example, 4 × 8TB drives in RAID 5 yields 24TB usable (75% efficiency).
-One drive is reserved for distributed parity across the array.
+One drive's worth of capacity is reserved for distributed parity across the array.

 What is the minimum number of drives for RAID 6?